Donate

 Understanding Geolocation: How Websites Know Your Location

 Have you ever wondered how websites automatically know your location, show local weather, or display content in your language?
 The answer lies in geolocation technology, particularly IP-based geolocation, which has become an integral part of our online experience.
+Many users call these tools an "IP locator" or simply search for "IP location" checks.

 What is IP Geolocation?